nurseiit/jekyll-now/_posts/2016-3-9-Trying-To-Do-My-Best.md

+---
+layout: post
+title: Trying to do my best
+---

 <h3><i>Hi there!</i></h3>
 It’s been a long time since I last wrote here (2 months).
 But one can ask where did my first post go: it disappeared… Just kidding: I deleted it for some reasons.